expo/config-plugins/packages/ios-stickers/README.md

 ```

 - `name`: defaults to the iOS app name
+- `stickerBundleId`: custom bundle identifier for the stickers project, if not provided, it will defaults to `${ios.bundleIdentifier}.${name}-Stickers` given your expo config values.
 - `icon`: defaults to the iOS app icon
 - `columns`: number of stickers to render, defaults to `3`.
 Can be one of `2`, `3`, `4`.
 - `stickers`: local file paths or remote URLs, or `{ image: "...", name: "...", accessibilityLabel: "..." }`.
 Order is preserved.